abdurahmonST/abdurahmonSt/README.md

 ## About Me

-- I’m a 17-year-old Fullstack Developer from Uzbekistan
+I'm a 17-year-old Fullstack Developer from Uzbekistan, working with Node.js and React.js.
-- Working with React, Node.js, and Next.js
-- Passionate about backend architecture and clean code
+I'm passionate about backend architecture, scalability, and writing clean, maintainable code.

 ---